 It’s a common presumption that if the older adult remains at home, especially if she’s lived there for a number of years, of course the person will be safe.
 She is aware of every nook and cranny of the home: that one creaky board in the hallway, the sharp corners of the coffee table to avoid, and the path from her bed to the bathroom.
 However, falls in the home happen more often for seniors than in any other environment, often resulting in serious injury or even death.

-At Enhanced Home Care, providers of the professional senior care Overland Park families need, we’re devoted to making sure that older individuals continue to be safe at home, and have provided the room-by-room fall prevention guidelines below to help families ensure the safety of their loved ones.
+At Enhanced Home Care, providers of the professional elder care in Kansas City and surrounding areas, we’re devoted to making sure that older individuals continue to be safe at home, and have provided the room-by-room fall prevention guidelines below to help families ensure the safety of their loved ones.
 Walk with us through each room of the home to figure out what alterations may be required in your senior loved one’s home.